-Sweden was in the early 1700s a war nation.
-Across Europe went stories about the young Karl XII exploits.
+Sweden was in the early 1700’s a war nation.
+Across Europe stories circulated about the young Karl XII exploits.
 The telltales soon also told about his defeat.
 A young German immigrant named Frans Suell accused of coins provisions, was in prison at Malmöhus Castle.
 He got permission to seek mercy of the warrior king Karl XII.
 It dragged on and Frans fell asleep in the waiting room.
 The king came out, took the letter of mercy from the sleeper’s hand and wrote, “approved, Carolus.”
 An amazed Frans Suell woke up, now pardoned.

 POI 21: The Central station